abhishekmani12/Mask_Detector/README.md

 # Mask_Detector
 * Detects if a person is wearing a mask in real time

-* Currently looking at alternatives for the second model (MTCNN) to increase the number of facial detections as well as to increase the accuracy
+* looking at alternatives for the second model (MTCNN) to increase the number of facial detections as well as to increase the accuracy

+* YOLO implementation in the works to compare efficiency with two-stage model

+* Currently in the process of deploying through AWS Lambda